Table of Contents

 In all cases where there are signs and symptoms of abnormal liver functioning such as elevated transaminases and prolonged clotting and bleeding times, alpha 1 antitrypsin deficiency should always be considered.
 Differential diagnoses may vary among different ages.

 (Table adapted from Textbook of Clinical Gastroenterology and Hepatology, 2nd ed. by Hawkey CJ, Bosch J, Richter JE, Tsao GG and Chan FKL)

-Diagnosis for alpha 1 antitrypsin deficiency can be confirmed by measuring serum levels of alpha 1 antitrypsin and determining the PI type by isoelectric focusing gel electrophoresis.
-Abnormal results will show around 10–15 % of the normal levels of alpha 1 antitrypsin in the blood.
+Diagnosis of alpha 1 antitrypsin deficiency can be confirmed by measuring serum levels of alpha 1 antitrypsin and determining the PI type by isoelectric focusing gel electrophoresis.
+Abnormal results will show around 10—15 % of the normal levels of alpha 1 antitrypsin in the blood.

 Being an acute phase reactant, alpha 1 antitrypsin may also be elevated in the presence of inflammatory processes.
 This means that an elevated serum measurement should not be used as a sole basis for the exclusion of alpha 1 antitrypsin deficiency.

 Although not necessary, liver biopsy can help in determining the extent of liver damage and the presence of hepatocellular carcinoma.
 The presence of PAS-positive and diastase-resistant inclusions is diagnostic of the disease.

 Treatment and Prevention

 The definitive treatment for alpha 1 antitrypsin deficiency, especially for advanced cases is liver transplantation.
 For milder forms or in early stages of the disease, supportive treatment is indicated.